The Tales of Beedle the Bard

 Dumbledore left his papers to the Hogwarts Archives.

 McGonagall became Headmistress after the chaotic 1997-1998 school year, so the Heads in order are:

 - Dumbledore (1996-1997)

 - McGonagall (1998 -?)

-Dumbledore's notes were written 18 months before his death, so c.
-December 1995.
+Dumbledore's notes were written 18 months before his death, which would be circa December 1995.
 This was about the same time as the attack on Arthur Weasley.
 Dumbledore mentions later to Harry that he started to suspect that Voldemort's connection to Nagini was unusually strong, and that this contributed to Dumbledore's suspicions about Horcruxes.
-It is reasonable to guess that Dumbledore was trying to determine the source of Voldemort's power at that time and in the course of his research turned to the Tales of Beedle the Bard and their connection to the Deathly Hallows, some of the most power magical artefacts known to wizardkind.
+It is reasonable to guess that Dumbledore was trying to determine the source of Voldemort's power at that time and in the course of his research turned to the Tales of Beedle the Bard and their connection to the Deathly Hallows, some of the most power magical artifacts known to wizardkind.